Michael Anderson Jr.

-Michael Joseph Anderson Jr. (born 6 August 1943) is an actor whose 40-year career includes roles in The Sundowners, In Search of the Castaways, The Sons of Katie Elder, and Logan's Run.
+Michael Joseph Anderson Jr. (born 6 August 1943) is a British-American retired actor whose 40-year career includes roles in The Sundowners, In Search of the Castaways, The Sons of Katie Elder, and Logan's Run.
 During the 1966 television season he starred as Clayt Monroe in The Monroes.

 Early life

 Anderson was born in Hillingdon, England on 6 August 1943, the son of Betty Jordan and film director Michael Anderson.
 He grew up wanting to act in his father's films.
 He studied drama and ballet at Arts Educational Schools, London, and by the age of 8 began performing on live radio and television shows.
 He also danced with the London Festival Ballet, now the English National Ballet.

 American acting career

 Anderson's first major American film was The Sundowners (1960).
 In 1962 he was cast as John Glenarvan in the Walt Disney film In Search of the Castaways.

 From 7 September 1966, to 30 August 1967, Anderson played 18-year-old Clayt Monroe, one of five orphaned siblings, in the ABC Western series The Monroes.
 Before the series filming began it was reported that Anderson "spent five months getting rid of his English accent."

-In 1976 Anderson finally had a chance to act in one of his father's films, playing Doc in Logan's Run.
+In 1976, Anderson finally had a chance to act in one of his father's films, playing Doc in Logan's Run.